 - Description: Diamond shaped body which is usually a dark brown colour, although can be lighter and can feature dark greenish patches.
 Small black spots can also be present.
 A single row of small spines run down the central section of the body and can continue down the tail.
 Further spines can cover the rest of the body.
 Underside is pale.

 The starry ray is a small ray species, reaching a maximum of around three feet across.
 Like the spotted ray they rarely come into shallow water and prefer depths of around thirty metres.
 The starry ray inhabits muddy, sandy and shingle seabeds, although it can venture over mixed ground to hunt.
 The starry ray prefers colder waters meaning it is found in the northern parts of the British Isles and in Icelandic and Scandinavian waters.
-It is also found on the American side of the Atlantic It will feed on bottom dwelling crustaceans such as crabs and prawns and will also feed on flatfish such as dab and small flounder and plaice and hunt roundfish such as whiting and small cod.
+It is also found on the east coast of the USA and Canada.
+It will feed on bottom dwelling crustaceans such as crabs and prawns and will also feed on flatfish such as dab and small flounder and plaice and hunt roundfish such as whiting and small cod.
 The starry ray is thought to be one of the more abundant ray species in European waters but like all skate and ray species it is highly susceptible to being caught in trawl nets, where it is usually thrown back into the sea as worthless bycatch.
 In US and Canadian waters the numbers of starry ray are seriously depleted, leading to this species being classed overall as Vulnerable.
 Due to the fact that the starry ray stays offshore in deep water it is rarely caught by sea anglers, and when it is caught it is often mistaken for a thornback ray.

 - Scientific name: Raja montagui